What’s the difference between a private turboprop & a private jet?

-In technical terms, it all comes down to the engine.
-Which type of engine does the aircraft have?
+In technical terms, it all boils down to the type of engine that powers the aircraft.

-Visually you can see the difference if you look at them side-by-side on a runway: The turboprop will have obvious propellers on the outside of the aircraft.
+Visually you can see the difference if you look at them side-by-side on a runway: The turboprop will have obvious propellers on the outside of the aircraft, whereas a jet will not.

-The Beechcraft King Air is best example of this – the world’s most successful turboprop can seat between 7 and 11 people in different configurations, and many have a VIP interior to rival luxury jets.
-More about the Beechcraft King Air.
+The Beechcraft King Air is the best known and most popular private charter twin engine turboprop.
+It can seat between 7 and 11 people in different configurations, and many have a VIP interior to rival luxury jets.

-What are the advantages of a turboprop aircraft?
+What are the advantages of a private turboprop aircraft?

 - More cost-effective for shorter distances